 The Overarching Story

-On the surface Telrhin is a sandbox to play around in.
+On the surface Telrhin is a sandbox.
 Rob tombs, fight orcs, slay dragons.
-Although the SF Campaign began with a connection to higher forces and a fallen god, most of the campaigns open with first level characters of little consequence.
-But as the levels increase, the world opens up: fight for the old alliance against the powers of Her Dark Majesty, dethrone tyrants for personal gain, command the pirate leagues of the Valek.
+Although the San Francisco Campaign began with a connection to greater forces and a fallen god, most of the campaigns open with first level characters of little consequence.
+But as the levels increase, the world opens up: fight for the old alliance against the powers of the Golden Queen, dethrone tyrants for personal gain, command the pirate leagues of the Valek.

 And that present, the Midſummer, is caught between the Ebb of Dreams and the Edge of Waking: the Ascendancy takes Telrhin across the Edge to a world of reason where magic is a forgotten myth.
-The Course of Dreams pulls back into the Ebb towards the Well and returns the world to magic and imagination.
+The Course of Dreams pulls back into the Ebb and the Well, returning the world to magic and imagination.

 The world is waking.
 Will Serpent Earth cast the world back into dreams, or bring it bewildered and newborn across the Edge of Waking?